SpandanPan/Rag_Doc_Chat/README.md

 # Added pre-commit/post-commit hooks
 Refer to .pre-commit-config.yaml
-Refer to .github/workflows/tests.yml  - For checks on push to main
+Added post commit hooks as well  - can test on commit Refer to .github/workflows/tests.yml  - For checks on push to main

 # Added Login screen